I’m super, duper, fricken ecstatic to share my newest project with you.

 I revamped an old dresser that I bought from a friend for $10.
 With a fresh coat of paint and some new hardware, this piece of furniture looks brand, spankin new!

 This project is simple but it takes time for each layer of paint to dry.
 The entire project took 3 days.
 I’m almost positive that you have an old piece of furniture sitting around your house that needs a little bit of loving.
 If not, maybe you’re looking for a new bookshelf or a dresser.
 Go to the thrift store, find one to your liking, and revamp it.
 I love bargain hunting, and the thrift store for furniture is where the treasure’s at!
 I also like to think that refurbishing something old is like recycling, so I’m being green too right?
 It’s really a win/win situation.
 Honestly, most, if not all, furniture pieces have potential to be something beautiful.
+I’m also well-equipped with the best power drills online to help me in these kind of projects.

 What you’ll need to repaint furniture: